Remodelling a flood-prone, intensive pig farm into a flood-resilient, biodiverse nature retreat.

 Restrictive highways access

-To address these challenges, DPA provided strategic estate masterplanning, to create a holistic approach to unlocking the farm’s potential in a manner where the client’s requirements and preferences were met.
+To address these challenges, we provided strategic estate masterplanning, to create a holistic approach to unlocking the farm’s potential in a manner where the client’s requirements and preferences were met.

 The first priority was to understand how to alleviate the constraints, which were namely flood risks and access.
 From there, lower capex opportunities were identified to potential income streams—most notably the ability to enter the land into a Biodiversity Net Gain (BNG) scheme, generating both up-front capital and long-term income generation.
 This early revenue is a catalyst for further diversification and formed part of the investment strategy for wider developments.